maxbye3/ga_javascript/Readme.md

 one solution that works for everybody.

 For our Unit 2 project we will build __Feedr__, a personalized feed reader.
 Our feed reader will pull feeds from our favorite blogs.
-The user will be able to filter between publications through the dropdown on the header menu.
-Clicking/tapping on one of the articles will load a pop up with more information.
-The user from that point will be able to either dismiss the additional information or go to the referenced article.

 This will be our first single page app.
 All of our application views will be contained in the provided [index.html](index.html) file.
 Our task, after we pull from the